Oldman10000/ski-carinthia/README.md

 6. Create a Heroku account, create a new app and select your local region based on your location.

 7. Enter the 'Deploy' tab within your Heroku app, select GitHub as the deployment method.
 Choose the GitHub repository from your account as the default connection.
 Select automatic deployment.
-The app should push to heroku
+The app should push to Heroku

 8. Enter the 'Resources' tab and search for 'Heroku Postgres'.
 Add this to your app, selecting the 'Hobby' level for free access.

 9. Now you need to rebuild the migrations to the new database using the below commands:
-    First you need to login to your Heroku account in the CLI using:
+    First, you need to login to your Heroku account in the CLI using:
     ```
     $ heroku login -i
     ```
-    Now enter your heroku email address and password, then enter the following to the CLI terminal:
+    Now enter your Heroku email address and password, then enter the following to the CLI terminal:
     ```
     $ heroku run python3 manage.py migrate
     ```